 Without getting to deep into the theory of testing we can say: Testing GUI-elements is probably best done manually, since testing it automatically involves stuff like browser automation which is a lot of work.

-Which tests to automate
+Which tests to automate with Splunk

 Splunk imports & indexes large amounts of data.